OSA Incubator Meeting

 Compressive Sensing (CS) has emerged as field of study that has the potential to revolutionize the sensor industry, with applications that span across commercial, defense, security and medical domains.
 While the mathematics is well understood, in recent years there has been a surge of interest in harnessing the potential of CS to design real-world systems that provide significant benefits in reducing hardware cost/complexity, improve the data processing efficiency, and enabling new sensing capabilities that cannot be achieved using conventional techniques.

-The purpose of the Incubator is to ask hard questions and seek honest answers about what is "real" in CS.
+The purpose of the Incubator was to ask hard questions and seek honest answers about what is "real" in CS.
 There are many claims about the potential impact of CS on sensing and imaging technologies, but the perception is that evidence is lacking to support it.
-Hence, the questions on the table are:
+Hence, the questions on the table were:

 Are there any concrete applications where CS has offered a quantifiable advantage over other State of the Art techniques?